 It might not be the application the company intended, but with a little ingenuity, SellerPrime makes an excellent way to find new products based on keywords.

-Google Keyword Planner
+10. Google Keyword Planner

-While not Amazon specific, Keyword Planner is the best tool around to get a bigger picture of the most popular search phrases on the internet.
+Google Keyword Planner is not only Amazon keyword planner.
+It’s the best tool around to get a bigger picture of the most popular search phrases on the internet.

 Use the tool to find both popular keywords within your niche and long-tail variations of keywords, then search those words on Amazon to find new products.
 It’s a simple strategy, but one that’s based on the most research.